-- Level 1-Quoted prices in active markets for identical assets or liabilities. - Level 2-Observable inputs other than Level 1 prices such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities. - Level 3-Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
+Level 1-Quoted prices in active markets for identical assets or liabilities.

+Level 2-Observable inputs other than Level 1 prices such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.

+Level 3-Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.

-The Company's cash consists of bank deposits.
-The Company's cash equivalents measured at fair value as of December 31, 2012 consist of money market mutual funds.
-The Company's short-term marketable securities measured at fair value as of December 31, 2011 consisted of domestic certificates of deposits at various banks and treasury notes.
+The Company's cash equivalents measured at fair value as of December 31, 2013 and 2012, respectively, consist of money market mutual funds.
 The Company determines the fair value of these financial assets using Level I inputs.